 One-fourth of all edible produce is wasted on farms in the U.S. because of a disaggregated supply chain that has historically been offline.
-For a perishable product like produce, this means that surplus and imperfect produce cannot find ways to market in a timely enough manner.
-Full Harvest is working to solve this problem with the first online business-to-business (B2B) marketplace for surplus and imperfect produce, connecting farmers to food manufacturers.
+For a perishable product like produce, this means that some produce, especially surplus and imperfect, cannot find ways to market in a timely enough manner.
+Full Harvest is working to solve this problem with the first online business-to-business (B2B) marketplace for all produce, including surplus and imperfect, connecting farmers to commercial produce buyers.

 What types of produce does Full Harvest sell?